 Ask Questions, Get Answers

 Are you looking for something and have no idea where to start?
 Just ask!
-Power BI has several AI features, such as asking, ‘What were the sales last month?’
-The software will answer.
+Power BI has several AI features, such as natural language queries—ask, ‘What were the sales last month?’ and the software will answer.

 Real-Time Data Insights

 Power BI features an automatic update that allows you to monitor performance as it occurs.
-Thus, you are always the first to know what is happening.
+With data refreshes, frequent data refreshes, and more frequent data refreshes available—especially in higher-tier plans like Power BI Premium—you are always the first to know what is happening.

 Works Anywhere